 Rogaining is a sport of long distance navigation on foot for teams of two or more over a twenty four hour period.
 The object of the sport is to score points by finding checkpoints located within a specially mapped area over the twenty four hours.
 As checkpoints can be visited in any order, strategy and teamwork are important features of the sport as well as endurance, stamina and navigational skills, with night navigation a key element.
 The team members must stay together at all times.
 We also hope that you will find the time to stop and admire the views of this beautiful part of Ireland.

 The event takes place in the Wicklow Mountains to the south of Dublin.
 The precise start/finish location is not disclosed until close to the event date.
 The terrain is mainly open moor-land with large tracts of planted coniferous forest.
-The map to be used for the event is the Harvey’s 1:30000 map of Wicklow.
-Competitors must supply their own maps.
+The maps used for the event are either Harvey’s 1:30000 map of Wicklow or one of the EastWest maps of Wicklow, also 1:30,000.
+The specific map required will be announced wee in advance of event and competitors must supply their own maps

-The event will start at mid-day on Saturday 18th June and finish 24 hours later.
-A central Event Centre will be manned from 8pm on the Saturday until the event finishes on Sunday.
+Rogaine Ireland 2017 will start at 2pm on Saturday 24th June and finish 24 hours later.
+A central Event Centre will be manned throughout the event.
 Hot food will be available at this time and an area to pitch a small tent will also be available.
 Teams may opt to come back to the event centre or stay out on the competition terrain for the full 24 hours.

 The winning team will be determined by totalling the number of points scored less any penalty points accrued for over-running the cut off finish time.
 In the event of a tie, the higher placing shall be awarded to the team that finished earlier.